 Felony Harassment vs. Gross Misdemeanor Harassment

 Important to note is that the same or similar conduct can be classified as either a felony or a gross misdemeanor depending upon the relationship and history between the parties and what was said that made the action “harassment.”
 If there have been no previous incidents of “harassment” between the defendant and the victim or victim’s family and the threat was not “to kill”, the action would be classified as a gross misdemeanor.
 As such it is punishable by up to 365 days in jail and a $5,000.00 fine.
 Additionally, if it is indeed designated as a crime of domestic violence, other consequences would apply as well.
 See Domestic Violence Penalties.

 If, however, a crime of harassment had been previously committed against the victim or the victim’s family, or threats to kill were allegedly made, the action becomes a Class C Felony punishable by up to five (5) years in jail and a $10,000.00 fine.
 Felony Harassment carries with it a Seriousness Level III meaning that a conviction, even for someone with no felony history would result in a jail sentence of at least one to three month.
 See RCW 9.94A.510, the Washington State Felony Sentencing Grid, for more information on prospective jail sentences.
 For a comprehensive list of what constitutes a crime of harassment, please see RCW 9A.46.060.

-If you or someone you know has any questions regarding the distinctions made above, have been arrested or are under investigation or have been charged with harassment, or simply have questions about the law of criminal harassment in Washington State, call one of our Washington DV lawyers for a consultation or further information.
+If you or someone you know has been arrested or are under investigation or have been charged with harassment, or simply have questions about the law of criminal harassment in Washington State, call one of our Washington DV lawyers for a consultation or further information.